trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/Npm_supplychain_attack_2.0__shai hulud_powershell.md

-# Npm Supplychain attack 2.0 shai hulud Powershell.exe
+# Npm supplychain attack 2.0 shai hulud Powershell.exe

 ## Author
 Trellix

 ## Description
-The rule is to detect the creation of new processes initiated by PowerShell during the execution of the Bun installation script.
+The rule is to detects the creation of new processes initiated by PowerShell during the execution of the Bun installation script.

 ## Rule Class
 Process